 This might seem counterintuitive.
 After all, startups are supposed to be about scaling, right?
 But in the very beginning, growth comes from deeply knowing your customers.

-This might mean personally onboarding each new user.
-It might mean spending hours troubleshooting issues or responding to feedback in real-time.
-It could even mean hand-holding your first few customers through their entire experience with your product.
+- It could even mean hand-holding your first few customers through their entire experience with your product.

 These are not scalable activities, but they’re essential at this stage because they help you build a great product and create strong relationships with your first customers.